probml/JSL/jsl/gym_envs/README.md

-# SNB
+# Sequential Learning Gym

 In this repository, the neural testbed benchmark is extended to the online or continual learning setting.
 Environments are implemented as custom OpenAI Gym environmennts.

 ## Agents

+An agent is a likelihood model of the form p(y|x,theta) and an inference algorithm for the posterior p(theta|D(1:t))
+Examples:

+Models:
+- Linear regresson
+-  MLP
+-
+Posterior inference algorithms:
-- Embedded Extended Kalman Filter
+- (Extended) Kalman Filter
-- Kalman filter
-- Multi Layer Perceptron
+- SGD

 ## Environments